birajstha/BVTools/README.md

 ## 6. [BirajLinuxTriggerBox.py](https://github.com/birajstha/BVTools/blob/main/BirajLinuxTriggerBox.py) (Linux)
 - This code is for using Brain Product's TriggerBox in Linux with python.
 - It uses PyFtdi library in order write to FT2232H
-- This code is modified version of Dr. Traumuller code.
+- This code is modified version of Dr. Traumuller's.